Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## NumPy Universal functions

+The simple feature in this case is error handling for mathematical functions in `scipy.special` which operate elementwise over NumPy arrays.
+Let's look into this more closely.

 A NumPy [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) represents an arbitrary dimensional array of elements of the same data type, stored in a continguous buffer at the machine level.
 A [universal function](https://numpy.org/doc/stable/reference/ufuncs.html) or ufunc for short is a Python level function which